bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 <!-- theme: info -->
 > #### Notes
 > * Attempting to process a payment through the API using the full credit card information may fail if the provider requires 3DS authentication.
 The card must be saved through a shopper-initiated transaction before it can be charged through the Payments API.
-> * The API flow does not currently support hosted, offsite, or wallet-type providers, such as PayPal and Amazon Pay.
+> * The API flow does not currently support hosted, offsite, or wallet-type providers, such as Amazon Pay.

 ## Stored cards and PayPal accounts
 There are three steps to using a stored card or PayPal account to make a payment.